Head Dr Fabien Pierrel

 Bacterial and eukaryotic mitochondrial respiratory chains are composed of several modules, among which quinones constitute an essential link between primary dehydrogenases and terminal reductases (Figure 1).
 Whereas eukaryotes only have ubiquinone, also named coenzyme Q (Q), most proteobacteria contain both Q and menaquinone.
 Q was discovered almost 60 years ago, yet several aspects of its biosynthesis remain obscure and notably the identity of genes catalyzing several reactions.

 Figure 1: Bacterial (A) and mitochondrial (B) respiratory chains.
-Arrows indicate electron transfer between respiratory enzymes, which generate a proton gradient used by ATP synthase to synthesis ATP.
+Quinones (Q and (D)MK) transfer electrons (arrows) between respiratory enzymes, which generate a proton gradient used by ATP synthase to synthesis ATP. (enlarged figure)

 Current research topics of the group include: